 On 20th June 2018, Deputy Prime Minister Vuong Dinh Hue concluded that Prime Minister has agreed to extend the Decision 11 on Solar FIT (9.35 US cents/kWh) to 2020.
 The deadline will most likely be extended by another one and a half year.
 Main reason for this extension is the halt of nuclear energy development in Ninh Thuan province, which is also where the solar irradiation is high in the country.

 This extension is great news for more than 19 GW of solar projects in the development pipeline (shown in the Figure below) as this will not only build more confidence for developers and investors, but it will allow utility (EVN) to upgrade the grid infrastructure in order to absorb and integrate the large load increase to eventually achieve the 12 GW target of solar generation.
 The new deadline signifies another chance for projects on earlier development stages or such that have not obtained the required permits on time due to the lengthy permitting process.
-Developers will also have more time to review and optimize the plant design, fine tune their tendering process and EPC as well as O&M selection procedures.
+Developers will also have more time to review and optimise the plant design, fine tune their tendering process and EPC as well as O&M selection procedures.
 This should help to improve the bankability of many solar projects.

 Despite the extended deadline, developers and investors still face major issues in bankability of their projects; hiring an Owner's Engineer or technical advisor may be a solution to bring their projects from the pipeline to approval stage.
-With more than 5000 MW track record of solar project development around the world including Vietnam, Suntrace can truly unlock the full potential of your project and bring your project to realization.
+With more than 5000 MW track record of solar project development around the world including Vietnam, Suntrace can truly unlock the full potential of your project and bring your project to realisation.